 If you're facing the end of your marriage because you or your spouse had an extramarital affair, you may be wondering whether the infidelity could affect what happens in your divorce case.
 When you live in New York, you have the option of filing for divorce based on your spouse's adultery.
 But whether doing that would be worth it is a different story.

 In New York, as in all states, you need a legally accepted reason (or "ground") to get a divorce.
 The grounds for divorce in New York include both fault and no-fault reasons.
-Among the fault-based grounds, you may get a divorce if the judge finds that your spouse has committed adultery.

 If you file for divorce in New York based on your spouse's adultery, you'll need to prove that claim.
 Your testimony alone isn't enough.
 But you don't have to provide unquestionable evidence of the actual sexual encounters.
-It may be enough if the judge could reasonably infer that the adultery took place based on the evidence you provide—which could be circumstantial evidence like hotel receipts, phone record, emails, and texts.
+It may be enough if the judge could reasonably infer that the adultery took place based on the evidence you provide—which could be circumstantial evidence like hotel receipts, phone records, emails, and texts.
 (Agulnick v.
 Agulnick, 191 A.D.3d 12 (N.Y.
 App.
 Div.
 2020).)

 But even if you have proof of your spouse's adultery, you won't be able to use it as a ground for divorce if you:

 (N. Y. Dom.
 Rel.
-Law § 171 (2022).)
+Law § 171 (2024).)

 An award of alimony in New York (where it's known as "maintenance") isn't automatic.
 There has to be evidence that it's warranted.
 The court's goal in awarding alimony is to help less financially stable spouses meet their needs and, hopefully, become self-supporting.
 The type, duration, and amount of spousal maintenance will depend on the specific facts of your case.